kenjdavidson/jekyll-lagomier/page-assets.md

     Please browse through my published articles - comments and corrections are always welcome.
 {% endhighlight %}

-while each post entry is displayed using the `_include/archive-post-item.html`.
+each post entry is displayed using the `_include/archive-post-item.html`.
 The template has requires allows for a number of parameters:

 {% highlight markdown %}
 {% raw %}